TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 DE Frank Clark, Kansas City Chiefs

-Notched two tackles, one sack and a pass defended in the Chiefs' 31-21 triumph over the 5-11 Chargers … Clark started 11 of the 14 showdowns he took part in, and posted 37 tackles, eight sacks, four passes defended, one pick for five yards and three forced fumbles … Tied for 33rd in the league in regular-season sacks.
+Notched two tackles, one sack and a pass defended in the 12-4 Chiefs' 31-21 triumph over the Chargers … Started 11 of the 14 contests he took part in, and posted 37 tackles, eight sacks, four passes defended, one pick for five yards and three forced fumbles … Tied for 33rd in the league in sacks.

 Frank Clark with the sack 😤 pic.twitter.com/D1ORfx4EkU— Kansas City Chiefs (@Chiefs) December 29, 2019